 Stop The Causes of Gum Infection, Not The Symptoms

-Inflammation of the gums, receding gums, gum bleeding, and persistent bad breath are the signs of gum infection.
+Inflammation of the gums, gum bleeding, and still having bad breath despite good oral hygiene are the signs of gum infection.
 So, you need to visit your dentist to identify the underlying causes of gum infection and treat them to prevent complications.

 To Stop the Causes of Gum Infection, You Should: